Specialisms

 Clinical Currency Statement

-As at March 2022, I am engaged in the role of Specialist Occupational Therapist for NHS Fife for an average of 60 hours per month.
-I also work as a Case Manager for Novo Therapy and Care for an average of 30 hours per month.
+As at July 2025, I am engaged in the role of Case Manager for Novo Therapy and Care for an average of 20 hours per month.

 Signed